Skip to content

 Amberjack and cobia: Hard-fighting offshore and nearshore species.
 Possible for beginners on a guided reef trip, but the physical demand of fighting a large amberjack can be exhausting on a first outing.

-What the Captain Will Target
+What to Tell the Captain

 For a private inshore or nearshore half-day, the captain will target whatever species is most active that day based on conditions, season, and the captain’s local knowledge.
 You don’t need to specify, just tell them it’s a first trip and what your experience level is.
 They’ll take it from there.